 There are other examples of the message being hijacked by the powerful who can profit from it, too:

-- A top sustainable luxury site often written about in the likes of the New York Times recently awarded Louis Vuitton (who is one of their best clients) with a seal of ‘green’ approval for reducing its energy output, despite the fact the company uses loads of leather and fur and has been embroiled in several labour and racial discrimination scandals.
+- A top so-called ‘sustainable luxury’ site often written about in the likes of the New York Times recently awarded Louis Vuitton (who is one of their best clients) with a seal of ‘green’ approval for reducing its energy output, despite the fact the company uses loads of leather and fur and has been embroiled in several labour and racial discrimination scandals.

 - The spurious term ‘slow fashion’ has been applied by loads of magazines to various non-transparent, non-sustainable labels simply because they’re expensive (therefore, the logic goes, we buy them less often).

-- Judging panels for ‘sustainability summits’ frequently include well connected figures like Stefan Siegel and Suzy Bubble – really nice people, yes, but their work doesn’t actually focus on sustainable fashion.
+- Judging and speaking panels for ‘sustainability summits‘ frequently include well connected figures like consultant Judy Ryan and journalist Vanessa Friedman – really nice people, yes, but they’re not actually specialists in sustainable fashion

 - Influencers like Livia Firth prefer to praise non-ethical brands for coming up with a few green items in a collection, rather than putting the spotlight on smaller brands that are always green (that’s kind of like rewarding a bully for not hitting a kid, rather than rewarding the kids who are always good!)